cbm755/cp_matrices/python/examples/petsc/README.rst

 (this could be run on another machine, provided you copy the .pickle, .dat and .dat.info files)

 Output
 ######

 The code will output the max norm of the error between the serial solution and the PETSc solution.
+It will indicate PASS/FAIL.

 TODO